arbor-sim/arbor/doc/morphology.rst

 * *parent*: Each segment has one parent, except for root segments which have :data:`mnpos <arbor.mnpos>` as their parent.

-  * The id of a segmentis always greater than the id of its parent.
+  * The id of a segment is always greater than the id of its parent.
   * The ids of segments on the same unbranched sequence of segments do not need to be contiguous.

-* *child*: The children of segment *s* are segments whose parent is *s*.
+* *child*: A segment's children are the segments that have the segment as their parent.
 * *terminal*: A segment with no children.
 Terminals lie at the end of dendritic trees or axons.
 * *fork*: A segment with more than one child.
-The distal end of a fork segment are fork points, where a cable splits into two or more branches.
+The distal end of a fork segment are *fork points*, where a cable splits into two or more branches.

   * Arbor allows more than two branches at a fork point.

-The following segment tree models a soma with a cylinder, a branching dendritic tree and an axon with an axonal hillock.
+The following segment tree models a soma as a cylinder, a branching dendritic tree and an axon with an axonal hillock.
 The segments are colored according to their tag, which in this case are SWC structure identifiers: tag 1 colored pink for soma;
 tag 2 colored grey for axon; tag 3 colored blue for basal dendrites.